-- 5.3.7 Anti-Doping Organizations shall preserve and gather all relevant Raw Information, Anti-Doping Intelligence, and evidence as soon as possible to develop such material into further lines of enquiry and/or reliable evidence in relation to the subject matter of the investigation. - 5.3.8 Anti-Doping Organizations shall treat the Raw Information, Anti-Doping Intelligence and evidence obtained during an investigation confidentially and only share such where appropriate, on a need-to-know basis, and in accordance with the International Standard for Data Protection and applicable law.
+- 5.3.7 Anti-Doping Organizations shall gather and preserve all relevant Raw Information, Anti-Doping Intelligence, and evidence as soon as possible to develop such material into further lines of enquiry and/or reliable evidence in relation to the subject matter of the investigation. - 5.3.8 Anti-Doping Organizations shall treat the Raw Information, Anti-Doping Intelligence and evidence obtained during an investigation confidentially and only share such where appropriate, on a need-to-know basis, and in accordance with the International Standard for Data Protection and applicable law (see also Art 4.2.2).

-[Comment to 5.3.8: When determining who has a need to know for investigation related information and/or intelligence or evidence, the Anti-Doping Organization should consider whether the recipient has a legitimate purpose considering the recipient's role and responsibilities at that point in the investigation.
+[Comment to 5.3.8: When determining who has a need to know for investigation-related Raw Information and/or Anti-Doping Intelligence or evidence, the Anti-Doping Organization should consider whether the recipient has a legitimate purpose considering the recipient's role and responsibilities at that point in the investigation.
 An appropriate sharing of Raw Information and/or Anti-Doping Intelligence by an Anti-Doping Organization would include circumstances where the disclosure would likely help the recipient Anti-Doping Organization conduct its Anti-Doping Activities.]

-e wada
+🖻 wada